 The IB MYP exposes students to eight subject areas, developing skills, and creating experiences so that students will learn to see knowledge as an interrelated whole.
 The instruction reflects and is responsive to the different perspectives of all students and should guide them in forming their own international outlook.
 The instruction seeks to shift the emphasis from teacher-led instruction to student-led learning wherever possible.
 A focus on higher-order thinking skills gives students opportunities to develop a growing awareness of themselves and others as they explore real-world issues (International Baccalaureate).

 The IB MYP is designed to be a school-wide framework, and not a strand within a school.
 The MYP framework aims to help all students develop their personal understanding, their emerging sense of self and responsibility in their community.
+Learn more about the International Baccalaureate Program here.
 If you have questions, please contact Mountainside IB MYP coordinator Lois Sugar.

 Students will have the opportunity to experience the joy of creating and performing music.
 Students will learn basic to advanced rhythmic patterns, music theory and history, performance etiquette and teamwork.
 Students perform in winter and spring concerts and at festivals.